backstage/backstage/plugins/catalog-backend/api-report.md

 import { PluginTaskScheduler } from '@backstage/backend-tasks';
 import { Router } from 'express';
 import { ScmIntegrationRegistry } from '@backstage/integration';
-import { ScmLocationAnalyzer } from '@backstage/plugin-catalog-node';
+import { ScmLocationAnalyzer as ScmLocationAnalyzer_2 } from '@backstage/plugin-catalog-node';
 import { TokenManager } from '@backstage/backend-common';
 import { UrlReader } from '@backstage/backend-common';
 import { Validators } from '@backstage/catalog-model';